go-on-blog/targetprocess-authorization/README.md

 ### Command Line Tools

-* authorization-show: Show under which role a user is assigned to a project.
+* `authorization-show` shows under which role a user is assigned to a project.
-* authorization-assign: Assign a user to a project with the specified role.
+* `authorization-assign` assigns a user to a project with the specified role.
-* authorization-unassign: Unassign a user from a project.
+* `authorization-unassign` unassigns a user from a project.

 If you want more details about one of these tools, use the `help` option.
 For instance: